Pennsylvania April 09, 2018

 4. Eagle’s Mere

-Walk across a picturesque footbridge.
-Row along Eagles Mere Lake.
-Or, visit one of the charming village of Eagle Mere's quaint museums.
-Among the museums are the Eagles Mere Museum and the Eagles Mere Air Museum.
+Visit one of the charming village of Eagle Mere's quaint museums, such as the Eagles Mere Museum and the Eagles Mere Air Museum.
 The tiny village of less than 120 full-time residents is also near Worlds End State Park.
+Please note that the village shops, museums, and special events are open to the public, but you'll have to be a member of the Eagles Mere Association to use the lake, beach, or lake trail.

 Planning a long weekend away with the family?
 Your significant other?
 Or, a group of friends?
 Hershey's a perfect destination.
 Of course, you can enjoy a day of action-packed excitement at Hershey Park.
 Other popular Hershey attractions include Hershey Gardens, Hershey's Chocolate World, and Hershey Gardens.
 Take in a show at Hershey Theatre.
 Or, stop by ZooAmerica North American Wildlife Park.